-If this is your first international conference or first EPSC, or you are looking for guidance during the virtual EPSC 2020, sign up as an EPSC Mentee.
-We will put you in contact with a suitable Mentor to support your experience during the conference.
+Sign up as a MENTEE: If this is your first EPSC conference and you are looking for guidance during the virtual EPSC 2021, if you are a student and are looking for an opportunity to get support in networking and career development, or if you are keen to meet an experienced researcher from a similar scientific field.
+We will put you in contact with a suitable Mentor to guide you during the conference.

-If you are a postdoc, researcher or an experienced scientist who has been to numerous international conferences and are willing to share your experience and networking tips with an early career, please sign up as an EPSC Mentor.
-You will be requested to set up at least one virtual meeting with yout Mentee during the conference.
+Sign up as a MENTOR: If you are an experienced scientist who has been to numerous international conferences, feels confident navigating them and are willing to share your own experience and networking tips with an early career.
+You will be requested to meet virtually at least once with your Mentee during the conference.

 If you would like to know more about mentoring services offered by the Europlanet Society, visit the Europlanet Mentorship Platform.